bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/runtime_conda.md

 conda-runtime.txt

 `conda-runtime.txt` is a required text files that specifies Conda's runtime.
-It must be placed in your app's root directory. it should contain the version of conda to install, in the form of Miniconda<2-or-3>-<conda-version>, e.g. Miniconda3-4.5.12.
+It must be placed in your app's root directory.
+It should contain the version of conda to install, in the form of Miniconda<2-or-3>-<conda-version>, e.g. Miniconda3-4.5.12.

 ```